 Wild-Animal Suffering Research Position

-We are looking to hire several paid full-time, part-time, or intern researchers to explore how to reduce wild-animal suffering, with a focus on environmental choices and policy.
+As a wild-animal suffering researcher you will explore how to reduce wild-animal suffering, with a focus on environmental choices and policy.

 The output venue may include essays for our website, journal articles, popular articles, YouTube videos, lectures, etc.